RBI issues guidelines for entry of Banks into Insurance Business

 b) The CRAR of the bank should not be less than 10 per cent;

 c) The level of net non-performing assets should be not more than 3 per cent.

 d) The bank should have made a net profit for the last three continuous years;

 e) The track record of the performance of the subsidiaries, if any, of the concerned bank should be satisfactory.

-RBI approval would factor in regulatory and supervisory comfort on various aspects of the bank’s functioning such as corporate governance, risk management, etc.
+As hitherto, RBI approval would also factor in regulatory and supervisory comfort on various aspects of the bank’s functioning such as corporate governance, risk management, etc.

 Check out the exclusive section on Insurance Click here